IlyaChakun/aws-iba-courses/aws-architect/0-course-flow/lectures-practice.md

   * Setup lifecycle policy for s3 bucket files
   * Discuss Storage Classes

+4. SQS SNS, CloudWatch, Rds, System Manager, Config
+   * Building a Resilient AWS Architecture to withstand hardware failovers and get notified using SNS
+   * Use AWS Systems Manager document & Resource Group to install Apache on EC2 Instance
+   * Check the Compliance status of Security group using AWS Config

-4. Refresher: ECS Deployment with Fargate, with Ec2, Autoscaling using Target Scaling Policies
+5. Refresher: ECS Deployment with Fargate, with Ec2, Autoscaling using Target Scaling Policies
   * Deploy web application using ECS Based on Ec2 (from developer)
   * Deploy web application using ECS Based on Fargate (from developer)
   * Add Target Scaling Policy for ECS Cluster above
   * Deploy ECS using Cloudformation

-5. Refresher: VPC 1
+6. Refresher: VPC 1
-6. VPC 2
+7. VPC 2

-7. Security
+8. Security
   * Discover sensitive data present in S3 bucket using Amazon Macie
   * ECS + ECR + ALB + **WAF** + ROUTE53 (from developer)
   * How to Encrypt an S3 bucket using AWS KMS and monitor the activities with CloudTrail